 We have made major strides in the fight against malaria, but we can help many more.
 With increased efforts — and this final fundraising push — millions of lives will be protected and health will improve substantially in malaria-affected countries.

 When speaking recently about LMI and why our church body is partnering in the fight against malaria, LCMS President Matthew C. Harrison said, “A relationship with God the Father without a relationship with others in fellowship is impossible.
 A denial of love to a brother or sister is a denial of fellowship in the Lord.”
-Christ’s call for unconditional mercy informs our Lutheran response to helping those in need.
+Christ’s call for unconditional mercy forms our Lutheran response to helping those in need.
 Our work is making a difference in the fight against malaria in Africa, but tens of thousands of lives are still being lost each year to this preventable disease.

 Will you help us finish strong?
 Will you give a special gift today to help our brothers and sisters suffering from malaria half the world away?
 Will you stand with us to restore health and inspire hope to those fighting to stop malaria deaths in Africa?
 I pray you will.